 Have regular conversations with your employees that go beyond small-talk and what they did on the weekend.
 Get to know them as people, what they like and dislike.
 Involve your team in appropriate decisions, provide clear communication, celebrate birthdays, plan team-bonding activities, and more!
 Such efforts will be rewarded with a stronger gym culture that retains members.

-Create an Inviting Atmosphere
+How to Keep Gym Members Happy: Create an Inviting Atmosphere

+When learning how to increase gym attendance, creating an inviting atmosphere is key.
 Since gyms are a service-based company, every single impression counts.
 One of the first things people notice about your fitness center is the atmosphere.

 #6 – Create a Community